 Open programs: Programs in which the number of qualified candidates does not exceed the number of places available.
 Normally all qualified applicants are accepted.

-Option: In the Faculty of Engineering and Computer Science, concentrations are referred to as programs.
+Option: In the Gina Cody School of Engineering and Computer Science, concentrations are referred to as programs.
 Most of these programs have options, where students take a number of related courses in a chosen area.

 Part-time vs. full-time: If you study full time, you will normally take 30 credits a year.
 If you study part time, you may take up to 18 credits during the regular session (September–April), spread equally over the two terms.
 It is also possible to take up to 12 credits in the summer session, although the range of course offerings tends to be limited.